nallwhy/doumi_phoenix_params/README.md

 <!-- MDOC !-->

-`Doumi.Phoenix.Params` is a helper library that convert form to params and params to form.
+`Doumi.Phoenix.Params` is a helper library that supports converting form to params and params to form.

 **도우미(Doumi)** means "helper" in Korean.